CodeYourFuture/curriculum/content/js3/blocks/single-datum/index.md

 };
 ```

-We'll focus _only_ on building this section of the user interface:
+We'll focus _only_ on building this section of the user interface with the object:

 ![single-film-display](single-film-display.png)